About Saint Joseph.

-The mission of Saint Joseph Regional Catholic School is to reach the minds, touch the hearts, and shape the souls of its students, while teaching them to know, love and serve God by serving others and by achieving this full potential.
+Saint Joseph Regional Catholic School's mission is to reach the minds, to touch the hearts, and to shape the souls of its students, while teaching them to know, love, and serve God.

 The motto of the Archdiocesan Catholic Schools of Galveston-Houston, “We transform the World,” expresses the sixty-eighth year commitment that Saint Joseph Regional Catholic School has made to the development of the whole child.
 Since it opened its doors on September 13, 1948, Saint Joseph has kept pace with changes in society while continuing its mission to provide quality education rooted in spiritual and moral values, to children residing in Baytown and it’s surrounding areas.